masolimano/maneage/README-hacking.md

      will be touched.
 But since it takes long, it is useful to see what it is building at every instant (its almost impossible to tell from the torrent of commands that are produced!).
-So open another terminal on your desktop and navigate to the same directory you just clone above.
+So open another terminal on your desktop and navigate to the same project directory that you cloned (output of last command above).
 Then run the following command.
-Before running the `./project configure` command, this command will just print the date, once every second.
-But as soon as it starts building software, you'll see names of software come while they are being built, and go once they are installed in the project build directory.
-See the "Inspecting status" section below for more.
+It will just print the date, once every second.
+But as soon as the next step starts building software, you'll see the names of software come while they are being built, and go once they are installed in the project build directory (again: don't worry, nothing will be installed outside the build directory).

      ```shell
      $ while true; do echo; date; ls .build/software/build-tmp; sleep 1; done